 The work of janitorial managers and their crews is never fully appreciated until it's not being done.
-It contributes to safety and quality of life.
+It contributes to the safety and quality of life.
 Janitorial managers see that soda, coffee, or lunch spills are cleaned up, ensure the puddles of water from snow and slush is mopped, and that mats are laid down to prevent falls.
-They oversee the crews who empty trash cans, fix leaky faucets, replenish bathroom supplies, and may need to perform janitorial tasks directly, if a shift isn't covered.
+They oversee the crews who empty trash cans, fix leaky faucets, replenish bathroom supplies, and may need to perform janitorial tasks directly if a shift isn't covered.
 Janitorial managers may also be responsible for screening and hiring job applicants, according to the U.S. Bureau of Labor Statistics (BLS).

 |Education||High school diploma or equivalent|

 |Job Duties||Oversee janitorial staff, perform janitorial tasks, hire job applicants|

 |Median Salary (2018)||$39,940 (all housekeeping and janitorial supervisors)|

 |Job Growth (2016-2026)||10% (all housekeeping and janitorial supervisors)|

 Janitorial managers need to have earned high school diplomas, but many have some college or more depending upon the size and specialty of the company they work for.
 Most janitorial managers begin their careers as janitors and are promoted based on seniority and reliability and are trained on the job.